andre-beeclever/modular-theme/README.md

 ## Theme events

-- cart:add      fired when an item is added to cart
+- cart:add      fired when an item is added to cart through cart.js functions or product form component
-- cart:changed  fired when the cart changed in another way than an added item.
+- cart:changed  fired when the cart is changed through cart.js functions.
+- cart:open     updates & opens the cart drawer.